skxgood03/hr/README.en.md

+# Human Resources Payroll Management System (HRPMS)

+A modern human resources payroll management system based on Django, focusing on employee information management, salary calculation, attendance management and other core functions.

-This project is a Django-based Human Resource Management System (HRMS) that includes multiple functional modules such as department management, employee information management, recruitment management, salary management, position management, training management, and rewards management.
-The project implements API-based CRUD (Create, Read, Update, Delete) operations using Django REST framework, making it suitable for building a frontend-backend decoupled HRMS.
+This project is a Django-based HR Payroll Management System that focuses on core functions of human resources management and payroll management for enterprises.
+The system includes functional modules such as department management, employee information management, position management, salary management, and attendance management.
+The project implements API-based CRUD (Create, Read, Update, Delete) operations using Django REST framework, making it suitable for building a frontend-backend decoupled HR payroll management system.

 ## Functional Modules